-They made the giant rugby world cup ball that resided next to the Eiffel Tower in Paris for the last world cup and will be in Auckland in 2011.
+They made the giant Rugby World Cup ball that resided next to the Eiffel Tower in Paris for the last world cup and was at the Rugby World Cup in Auckland in 2011.

 They made the giant rubber duck floating in Auckland harbour that was used to launch Mediaworks’ new TV channel – Four.

-And they are making “the Cloud”; the new glass and steel structure being erected on Auckland’s waterfront to serve as a conference centre/entertainment venue/showpiece of NZ culture during the 2011 Rugby world cup.
+They made “the Cloud”; the glass and steel structure erected on Auckland’s waterfront to serve as a conference centre/entertainment venue/showpiece of NZ culture during the 2011 Rugby World Cup.

 Jesus!
 What the hell haven’t these guys done?
 Well in the field of temporary structures, both those with an artistic bent, and the purely utilitarian (for example the huge fabric and steel structure sheltering the construction site for the Victoria Park motorway underpass) there’s nothing they haven’t done.

 Fabric Shelter Systems is a dynamic company with 2 principal shareholders, all of whom are working their arses off all over the world trying to keep up with the demand for their innovative and imaginative solutions to the simple human need for shelter.

 Dominion Law’s association with FSS goes back a number of years.
 During that time we have acted for FSS in a number of significant transactions including construction contracts, acquisitions, mergers, corporate restructures, international partnerships and joint ventures; shareholder agreements and a range of related corporate and commercial work.
 We have also looked after them through some major disputes (including a dispute arising from the destruction by wind of an outdoor studio used in the Narnia film).
 We provide specialised IP advice on the design/artistic side of FSS’s business, including trademarks and patents, and we look after the personal, property and family affairs of one of the principals.

 We are proud to be part of their business.